 Typical strength exercises that will work the glutes include the Eagle NX Leg Press, Squats, and Lunges (among many others).
 But the Arc Trainer is unique in that it can be used for both cardio and strength training.
 Take a look at our 'Whatt is a watt' article to learn how to use the Arc Trainer’s advanced power modes to increase strength and power in the legs -- glutes included!

 Use the incline feature

-One feature to keep your eye on when using the Arc Trainer is the incline.
+One feature to keep your eye on when using the Arc Trainer is the incline level.
 Our internal research shows that, at high inclines (10-20), the Arc Trainer is a quadriceps-dominant motion similar to climbing or stepping.
 At lower inclines (0-10) the focus will shift from the quads to the glutes.
 You can also view the Muscle Map feature on the Arc to see if your workout is targeting the glutes or quadriceps.

-Working at higher power levels will help increase the strength your leg muscles.
+Working at higher power levels will help increase the strength of your leg muscles.
 Combining strength training, cardio, and a balanced diet will help you achieve results the fastest.
 Good luck!

 - CRI Team